Stress Awareness Day 201906 Nov, 20194 minutes

-Stress is everywhere and whilst a little stress is OK and some can actually be beneficial, too much stress can wear you down and make you sick, both mentally and physically.
+Stress is everywhere, and while a little stress is okay and some can actually be beneficial, too much stress can wear you down and make you sick, both mentally and physically.

 Stress can come in many different forms:

 - Physical stress - late nights, binge drinking, illicit drug use, lack of routine, poor diet, illness

 - Environment stress - poor housing, social isolation, unemployment, new environments to adjust to, such as moving house or holidays

 - Emotional stress - relationship problems, peer pressure, expressed emotion within the family home, conflicting cultural values and beliefs, leaving home, marriage

 - Acute life events - bereavements, physical illness/accident, arrest/imprisonment, fights, pregnancy and childbirth, rape and assault.

 - Chronic stress - accommodation problems, debts, prolonged use of drugs and alcohol.

 Mental health issues can also become a chronic source of stress in and of themselves.

 The first step to controlling stress is to know the symptoms of stress, but recognizing stress symptoms may be harder than you think.
 Most of us are so used to being stressed; we often don't know we are stressed until we are at the breaking point.